 Bordner entered no contest pleas to two counts of selling a controlled substance to a minor, as well as one count of involuntary manslaughter with an allegation of great bodily injury.
 The pleas, which carry the same legal consequences as pleading guilty, came as part of a deal struck between Bordner’s lawyer, Jennifer Mouzis, and the District Attorney’s Office.

-Before the resolution was reached, Didier’s mother said on social media after the hearing, prosecutors were considering amending their complaint to file a murder charge.
+Before the resolution was reached, according to a source with direct knowledge of the case, prosecutors were considering amending their complaint to file a murder charge.
 That charge would be the second of its kind to be filed in Roseville following the arrest of Carson Schewe in the death of Kade Webb.

 Prosecutors said Didier’s death of acute fentanyl intoxication in late December of 2020 was a “direct, natural, and probable consequence” of Bordner’s decision to sell him the fake pills.